TL;DR

 The new paper extends the discharging method to work in the flat regions too.
 They show that even in these zero-curvature areas, you can identify reducible configurations or short obstructing cycles (length at most 5) that permit reductions.
 And critically, you can find linearly many of them that don’t interfere with each other.

-All identified configurations are D-reducible — the strongest form of reducibility, where the coloring of the reduced graph can be extended to the original graph by a simple local rule.
-This matters for the algorithm’s efficiency because D-reducible configurations can be processed in batch without the complex backtracking that weaker forms of reducibility require.
+All identified configurations are D-reducible, the strongest form of reducibility, where the coloring of the reduced graph extends back to the original by a simple local rule.
+That keeps the algorithm fast: D-reducible configurations can be processed in batch, without the complex backtracking that weaker forms of reducibility require.

 The Author Lineup

-This isn’t a random arXiv drop from unknowns.
-The author list reads like a greatest-hits of graph algorithms and structural graph theory:
+The author list is a who’s-who of graph algorithms and structural graph theory:

-• Mikkel Thorup (University of Copenhagen) — Fulkerson Prize 2021, pioneer in hashing, shortest paths, and deterministic graph algorithms.
-His work on deterministic edge connectivity with Kawarabayashi was described by the AMS as introducing “powerful and impactful new ideas.”
+• Mikkel Thorup (University of Copenhagen).
+Fulkerson Prize 2021, with two decades of foundational results in hashing, shortest paths, and deterministic graph algorithms.
+His joint work with Kawarabayashi on deterministic edge connectivity was the citation the prize committee leaned on.

 Kawarabayashi and Thorup previously broke the near-linear time barrier for deterministic edge connectivity.
 Their approach here follows a similar pattern: take a classical problem with a polynomial-time algorithm that everyone assumed was close to optimal, then find structural depth that yields a better bound.